oracle-livelabs/analytics-ai/generative-ai-agent-oda/terraform/terraform.md

 ### Prerequisites (Optional)

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:

 * All previous labs successfully completed

 ## Task 1: Create Resource Manager Stack